 European countries have a long tradition of designating protected areas with the aim of preserving certain natural features.
 However, incoherent national approaches to protected area designation and a lack of political will are widespread and hinder effective spatial protection for European habitats and species.
 The survey shows that Natura 2000 sites and all protected areas meeting the IUCN definition of a protected area are most important for nature conservation in the EU Member States.
-Yet, the various legislations establishing protected areas in Europe (more than 400 in number) fit the criteria of the six different IUCN management categories to varying degrees.
-Furthermore, sites designated under international conventions to protect nature, e.g. UNESCO World Heritage Sites, or Ramsar sites, also play a role in the composition of Europe's network of protected areas.
-Overall, existing protected areas tend to be expanded slightly more frequently than new sites are designated.
-Those that are newly designated are often marine or small terrestrial areas, with large protected areas being rarely designated on land.
+Yet, the more than 400 legislations establishing protected areas in Europe fit the criteria of the six different IUCN management categories to varying degrees.
+Furthermore, sites designated under international conventions to protect nature, e.g. UNESCO World Heritage Sites or Ramsar sites, also play a role in the composition of Europe's network of protected areas.
+Overall, in the first round of the survey (2021), existing protected areas tended to be expanded somewhat more frequently than new areas were designated.
+This changed in the second round of the survey (2022), with slightly fewer expansions and more frequent new designations.
+Newly designated areas are often marine or small terrestrial areas, with large protected areas being rarely designated on land in recent years.
 Strong land-use pressures, edge effects and often poor connectivity lead to fragmentation and insufficient coherence of the protected area network.
-Responses indicate that only a third of those Member States interviewed, consistently assign sites designated under national law with specific conservation objectives and corresponding conservation measures.
-Based on these findings, key priorities for future action include: selecting new sites based on biodiversity parameters, strengthening protection levels and extending buffer zones.
+Responses in 2021 indicate that only one-third of the surveyed Member States consistently assign sites designated under national law with specific conservation objectives and corresponding conservation measures, while this changed with the results of the additional countries in 2022, where more than half now indicated that they assign these.
+Based on these findings, key priorities for future action include selecting new sites based on biodiversity parameters, strengthening protection levels and extending buffer zones.
 An enhanced collection and sharing of biodiversity monitoring data is also needed to support an effective designation process.
 This requires long-term funding, as well as appropriate staff salaries for management and enforcement.
-Additional EU guidance is needed for the designation of protected areas to consider climate change and to build ecological corridors based on accurate connectivity assessments, among other factors.
+Additional EU guidance is needed on, for example: the best design and establishment of new marine protected areas (size, borders, representativeness, protection level, connectivity, etc.); how to design and create ecological corridors, especially in the context of climate change; and balancing the legal interests of landowners.